 I would imagine there is Jim, but I always use the same size that I use on the forums and it's never been a problem.

-So the sellers with the poor pics are just no good at taking pics, to lazy to take good pics or just down rite trying to run a scam :LOL_Hair: Thanks for the follow up!!!
+So the sellers with the poor pics are just no good at taking pics, to lazy to take good pics or just down rite trying to run a scam Thanks for the follow up!!!